suprabhasupi/blog/contents/posts/77-getting-started-with-web3-for-frontend/77-getting-started-with-web3-for-frontend.md

 4. **Sola**

-    Steemit is a great example of web 3.0 social network websites.
+    Steemit is a great example of a web 3.0 social network website.
 It is a decentralized reward platform that runs entirely on the Steem Blockchain social media model.
 It rewards content creators or bloggers with cryptocurrencies for contributing content on the site.

 5. **IDEX**